AzureAD/microsoft-authentication-library-for-objc/README.md

 * For browser-delegated authentication scenarios, refer to the quickstart, [Sign in users and call Microsoft Graph from an iOS or macOS app](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-mobile-app-ios-sign-in).

-* For native authentication scenarios, refer to the Microsoft Entra External ID sample guide, [Run iOS sample app](https://review.learn.microsoft.com/en-us/entra/external-id/customers/how-to-run-native-authentication-sample-ios-app?branch=release-native-auth-public-preview).
+* For native authentication scenarios on iOS apps, refer to the Microsoft Entra External ID sample guide, [Run iOS sample app](https://learn.microsoft.com/en-us/entra/external-id/customers/how-to-run-native-authentication-sample-ios-app).

 ## Migrate from ADAL Objective-C